STI slips as investors shrug off encouraging macro data

 Investors here shrugged off encouraging macro data released by Singapore - gross domestic product rose 14.7 per cent in the second quarter on an annual basis, which led to a significant official upgrade in the growth forecast for this year.

-Mr Jeffrey Halley, senior Asia-Pacific market analyst at Oanda, attributed Wednesday's losses to profit-taking, chiefly in banking stocks.
+Mr Jeffrey Halley, senior Asia-Pacific market analyst at Oanda, attributed yesterday's losses to profit-taking, chiefly in banking stocks.

 "Singapore's (second quarter) GDP... has caused barely a flutter in the city-state.
 If anything, it has provoked some profit-taking among Singapore banking stocks, pushing down the STI," he said.